henri123lemoine/EAudio/README.md

 - add a live speed controller (separate sentences)
 - change tone of TTS for bold text (louder) and italic text (slower)
 - for LW/EAF/AF, if the url to a sequence is given, the full sequence's audio should be downloaded in save_path
-- set up the text extraction for Arbital (this will be significantly harder than for other sites)
+- set up the text extraction for Arbital (IN-PROGRESS, PROBLEMS WITH CHROME AND SELENIUM; AS IT IS, IT WORKS SOMETIMES)